Low back pain: Signs and symptoms

 In the common presentation of acute low back pain, pain develops after movements that involve lifting, twisting, or forward-bending.
 The symptoms may start soon after the movements or upon waking up the following morning.
 The description of the symptoms may range from tenderness at a particular point, to diffuse pain.
 It may or may not worsen with certain movements, such as raising a leg, or positions, such as sitting or standing.
 Pain radiating down the legs (known as sciatica) may be present.
 The first experience of acute low back pain is typically between the ages of 20 and 40.
 This is often a person's first reason to see a medical professional as an adult.
 Recurrent episodes occur in more than half of people with the repeated episodes being generally more painful than the first.

 Other problems may occur along with low back pain.
 Chronic low back pain is associated with sleep problems, including a greater amount of time needed to fall asleep, disturbances during sleep, a shorter duration of sleep, and less satisfaction with sleep.
-In addition, show symptoms of depression or anxiety.
+Chronic low back pain is also associated with depression and anxiety.